andrew/ultimate-awesome/README.md

 - [awesome-frontend](https://github.com/syaning/awesome-frontend) - Awesome frontend, also my collections.
 - [awesome-programming-languages](https://github.com/ChessMax/awesome-programming-languages) - The list of awesome programming languages that you might be interested in.
 - [awesome-chinese-ner](https://github.com/taishan1994/awesome-chinese-ner) - 中文命名实体识别。包含目前最新的中文命名实体识别论文、中文实体识别相关工具、数据集，以及中文预训练模型、词向量、实体识别综述等。.
-- [awesome-windows](https://github.com/0pandadev/awesome-windows) - An awesome & curated list of tools and apps for Windows 10/11.
+- [awesome-roslyn](https://github.com/ironcev/awesome-roslyn) - Curated list of awesome Roslyn books, tutorials, open-source projects, analyzers, code fixes, refactorings, and source generators.
 - [awesome-federated-learning](https://github.com/weimingwill/awesome-federated-learning) - All materials you need for Federated Learning:  blogs, videos, papers, and softwares, etc.
 - [awesome-sites-to-test-on](https://github.com/BMayhew/awesome-sites-to-test-on) - A curated list of sites to practice testing on.
 - [awesome-monitoring](https://github.com/crazy-canux/awesome-monitoring) - INFRASTRUCTURE、OPERATION SYSTEM and APPLICATION monitoring tools.
 - [awesome-morocco](https://github.com/geeksblabla/awesome-morocco) - 👩‍💻 🇲🇦List of awesome Moroccan things for developers  🇲🇦👨🏻‍💻.
 - [awesome-automotive-can-id](https://github.com/iDoka/awesome-automotive-can-id) - :tractor: Collect of CAN IDs and its payloads for various car brands/models in one place.
 Might be useful  for Cyber Security Researchers, Reverse Engineers, and Automotive Electronics Enthusiasts.
-- [awesome-roslyn](https://github.com/ironcev/awesome-roslyn) - Curated list of awesome Roslyn books, tutorials, open-source projects, analyzers, code fixes, refactorings, and source generators.
 - [awesome-react-talks](https://github.com/tiaanduplessis/awesome-react-talks) - :sunglasses: A curated list of talks about React or topics related to React.
 - [netlas-cookbook](https://github.com/netlas-io/netlas-cookbook) - The goal of this guide is very simple - to teach anyone interested in cyber security, regardless of their knowledge level, how to make the most of Netlas.io.
 - [awesome-typescript-korean](https://github.com/typescript-kr/awesome-typescript-korean) - 😎한국어로만 선별된 타입스크립트 리소스 리스트 🇰🇷.